td-org-uit-no/assignment-template-typst/main.typ

 *@sec:technical_background* outlines concepts and background information relevant to the rest of the paper.

-*@sec:design* discusses results from the topological analysis of the positional data and highlights some potential problems to overcome.
+*@sec:design* is a high-level description of your solution to the assignment.

-*@sec:implementation* briefly discusses this project's initial plan and ideas and reasons it did not work.
+*@sec:implementation* goes into a detailed explanation of your implementation that you described in Section *@sec:design.

-*@sec:experiments_and_results* concludes and summarizing possible future work.
+*@sec:experiments_and_results* discusses the methodology for your experiments and includes results from your experiments.

-*@sec:discussion* The discussion is the most important section in a report, This is where you show that you understand the theory behind the solution, and also a chance to argue the pros and cons of your solution.
+*@sec:discussion* is the most important section in a report; this is where you show that you understand the theory behind your solution and can reflect on it with the choices you made.

 *@sec:conclusion* concludes and summarizing possible future work.